Configure a Linux Python app for Azure App Service

 Customize startup command

 You can control the container's startup behavior by providing either a custom startup command or multiple commands in a startup command file.
-A startup command file can use whatever name you choose, such as startup.sh, startup.cmd, startup.txt, and so on.
+A startup command file can use whatever name you choose, like startup.sh, startup.cmd, or startup.txt.

-All commands must use relative paths to the project root folder.
+All commands must use paths that are relative to the project root folder.

 To specify a startup command or command file:

-• Azure portal: select the app's Configuration page, then select General settings.
-In the Startup Command field, place either the full text of your startup command or the name of your startup command file.
+• Azure portal.
+Under Settings in the left pane of the app's page, select Configuration, and then select General settings.
+In the Startup Command box, enter either the full text of your startup command or the name of your startup command file.
 Then select Save to apply the changes.
 See Configure general settings for Linux containers.

 az webapp config set --resource-group <resource-group-name> --name <app-name> --startup-file "<custom-command>"